linker3000/Z80-Board/README.md

 * 74HCT00 Quad NAND gate - this MUST be an 74HCT part; the clock circuit is not likely to work with anything else (74LS, HC etc.)
 * Lattice GAL20V8B-25LP

+The glue logic in the original design has been replaced with a Lattice GAL20V8; the WINCUPL .PLD source file and .JED file for the programmer of your choice are provided.

+The unit in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
 Subtituting CMOS parts for the CPU and SIO would reduce supply current.

-If you choose to use a separate 5V support for the board, remember to keep the GND/0V line of the USB-TTL adapter connect, but disconnect its 5V line - do not try to use two power sources at the same time.
+If you choose (probably somewhat wisely) to use a separate 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected, but disconnect its 5V line - do not try to use two power sources at the same time.

 You may find that the USB-TTL adapter resets when plugged into the board; this seems to be due to the inrush current.